 Written by Andrew Tait

 UK Government Treasury published its draft Money Laundering Regulations 2017 on 15 March 2017.
 This draft factored in the outcome of a National AML Risk Assessment which sought to identify areas of high risk across the multitude of Regulated Industries subject to the 4AMLD.
 This determination between high and low risk is key as it allows national regulators to exempt low risk elements from the ambit of the 4AMLD.
-The draft is open to further consultation and comments with a deadline of 12 April 2017.
-Following this final stage, the 4AMLD will be transposed into UK law by 26 June 2017.
+The draft was open to further consultation and comments with a deadline of 12 April 2017.
+The results of this consultation have not yet been published as of the 20 June, just a week before the 4AMLD is supposed to be transposed into UK law.

-The 4AMLD dictates that providers of high risk products and services must adhere to minimum standards of customer and third party due diligence, ongoing monitoring and record keeping.
-Plus they must ensure that they have systems and processes in place to detect, report and mitigate against instances of potential money laundering and terrorist financing.
-This ecosystem of detection and reporting must be based on their own unique assessment of the risks in their particular business, taking into account their customer base, the type of transactions they take part in, their geographical spread and other such relevant factors.
+The 4AMLD dictates that providers of high risk products and services must adhere to minimum standards of customer and third party due diligence, ongoing monitoring, record keeping and otherwise ensure that they have systems and processes in place to detect, report and mitigate against instances of potential money laundering and terrorist financing.
+This ecosystem of detection and reporting must be based upon their own unique assessment of the risks in their particular business taking into account, their customer base, type of transactions they take part in, their geographical spread and other such relevant factors.

-The aim is to enable providers to identify potential AML risks themselves, which although commendable, will undoubtedly take a significant toll on resources and operating costs.
-It is also likely to hamper the providers’ ability to handle certain types of high risk customers and transactions, thereby hitting their revenue streams as well.
+As a consequence of their own AML Risk Assessment, providers will be able to identify potential AML risk in their business based on their risk appetite, and then build appropriate controls and measures to detect and mitigate against the same.
+Compliance with this regulation will take a significant toll on both a provider’s resources and operating costs.
+It is also likely to hamper a provider’s ability to handle certain types of high risk customers and transactions, thereby hitting revenue streams as well.

-So on the face of it it’s good news that the Treasury held that only providers of casinos services were deemed to be high risk.
-Retail sportsbooks in particular will be relieved, given the logistical nightmare of having to conduct customer due diligence and tracking, a huge obstacle for pure land-based businesses.
+So on the face of it it’s good news that the Treasury held that only providers of casinos services were deemed to be high risk, as already mandated under the 4AMLD.
+Retail sportsbooks in particular will be relieved given the logistical nightmare of potentially having to conduct customer due diligence and tracking, a huge obstacle for pure land based businesses.

-In particular the UK GC’s November 2016 advice to operators (excluding casinos) on their AML and prevention of terrorism financing responsibilities under the under the Proceeds of Crime Act 2002 (“POCA”), sets out in detail the expected level of compliance in this area.
-When compared to the UKGC advice just for the casino sector, there is not much to separate them.
-Both will need to carry out comprehensive AML Risk Assessments, appoint a suitably qualified and senior nominated officer, carry out due diligence on new customers and ongoing monitoring using a risk based approach, etc. In fact some of the main differences centre round the requirement for casinos to ensure that all new customers give their name, address and date of birth details before they proceed to deposit and gamble.
-These registration details will then need to be verified against official documentation or reliable (mainly electronic) data sources on or soon after they hit €2000 in stakes (remote) or purchased casino chips (land based) in any 24 hour period or in linked transactions.
+In particular the UKGC’s November 2016 advice to operators (excluding casinos) on their AML and prevention of terrorism financing responsibilities under the under the Proceeds of Crime Act 2002 (‘POCA’), sets out in detail the expected level of compliance in this area.
+Both will need to carry out comprehensive AML Risk Assessments, appoint a suitably qualified and senior nominated officer, carry out due diligence on new customers and ongoing monitoring using a risk based approach, etc. In fact some of the main differences centre around the requirement for casinos to ensure that all new customers give their name, address and date of birth details before they proceed to deposit and gamble, where the same will need to be verified against official documentation or reliable (mainly electronic) data sources on or soon after they hit €2000 in stakes (remote) or purchased casino chips (land based) in any 24 hour period or in linked transactions (N.B. in the draft 2017 AML Regulations this is amended to “net deposits”, taking into account recycled winnings).
 These same customers will then need to be monitored against perceived AML risk indicators, whereas non-casino operators’ obligation to monitor is only triggered once customers appear to pose an AML risk.

 The requirement for carrying out an AML Risk Assessment has been a compulsory requirement under the LCCP since 31 October 2016 across all gambling sectors.
-Specific guidance has been given by the UK GC which if followed properly will involve a major review of an operator’s customers base, risk platform and escalation procedures, reliance on third party verification systems and a myriad of other factors.
-Once completed the AML Risk Assessment will give risk profiles for a multitude of scenarios, against which the operator will need to match a corresponding and appropriate level of control.
+Specific guidance has been given by the UKGC which if followed properly will involve a major review of an operator’s customers base, risk platform and escalation procedures, reliance on third party verification systems and a myriad of other factors.
+Once completed the AML Risk Assessment will give risk profile for a multitude of scenarios against which the operator will need to match a corresponding and appropriate level of control.

 The fact that the UKGC has such stringent existing AML measures was instrumental in the decision to exclude other gambling sectors from the high risk category.
-Indeed in a recent workshop the UKGC stated that they would have been happy to exclude all forms of gambling from the money laundering regulations due to their own strict requirements more than covering this area.
-This coupled with the active enforcement measures taken by the UKGC against operators who exhibit AML failings, makes it clear that even stronger measures would be taken against breaches of LCCP, using license reviews and high fines rather than the more conciliatory voluntary settlements of the past.
+Indeed, pre-April the UKGC stated that they would have been happy to exclude all forms of gambling from the money laundering regulations due to their own strict requirements more than covering this area.
+This is coupled with the active enforcement measures taken by the UKGC against operators who exhibit AML failings, where their enforcement strategy consultation document dated January 2017, makes it clear that even stronger measures would be taken against breaches of LCCP, using license reviews and high fines rather than the more conciliatory voluntary settlements of the past involving 9 operators including Ladbrokes, Paddy Power, Betfred, Rank Group, Caesers UK and Gala Coral.

-To conclude, the seemingly favourable treatment of the UK Treasury to the gambling sector is not all it seems.
+To conclude the seemingly favourable treatment of the UK Treasury to the gambling sector is not all it seems.
 Many in the industry feel that there was no real need to increase AML measures in this industry over and beyond what is already there.
-It is only a matter a time before the UK GC will be reviewing operators’ AML Risk Assessments, starting with casinos and working downwards.
+It is now only a matter of time before the UKGC will be reviewing operators’ AML Risk Assessments, starting with casinos and working downwards.

 Gordon Dadds is uniquely set up to assist in 4AMLD compliance by: